Ashton Central Swimming Club

 2.2.3 The identification and locating of children where there are safeguarding children concerns.
 Such cases would include, for examples, children who could be compromised by any image because; they are removed from their family for their own safety; there are restrictions on their contact with one parent following a parental separation; they are a witness in criminal proceedings.

-2.3 The ASA have been aware of such cases where the photographing of swimmers has been used for illicit purposes.
+2.3 Swim England have been aware of such cases where the photographing of swimmers has been used for illicit purposes.
 Such illicit photographs are taken by persons purporting to be official photographers, hence the ruling that no one unconnected with the event i.e not a parent / carer who takes photographs unless they are a suitable approved photographer and have consent of the meet manager or the club committee.

 3. Ashton Central Swimming Club’s recommended best practice